micropython/micropython/docs/library/network.rst

 .. function:: hostname([name])

     Get or set the hostname that will identify this device on the network.
-It is applied to all interfaces.
+It will be used by all interfaces.

     This hostname is used for:
      * Sending to the DHCP server in the client request.
 (If using DHCP)